JTSimmsTV/Cat-Tok---Tiktok-For-Cats-/README.md

-# Cat-Tok---Tiktok-For-Cats-
+# Cat-Tok - Tiktok For Cats
-A simple website made with ChatGPT tell me if
+A simple website made with ChatGPT tell me if it works!